9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 by the pure/monadic divide.
 You can find modern distillations of these ideas in the `Data.Traversable` and `Data.Foldable` modules.
 As appealing as those modules are, we do not cover them in this book.
-This is in part for want of space, but also because if you\'re still following our book at this point, you won\'t have trouble figuring them out for yourself.
+This is in part for want of space, but also because if you're still following our book at this point, you won't have trouble figuring them out for yourself.

 In an ideal world, would we make a break from the past, and switch over